Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties

 Then, the {\sf degree} of $R$ relative to $Q$ is the degree of a horizontal edge of $R$ relative to its corresponding horizontal edge of $Q$\, --- we similarly denote the degree by $\deg(R, Q) \in \Z$.
 Although $R$ has two horizontal edges, this degree is well-defined: \begin{lemma}[c.f.
-Lemma 6.2 in \cite{Baba-15gt}] The degree $\deg(R, Q)$ is independent on the choice of the horizontal edge. \end{lemma} \begin{proof} Let $A$ be the round cylinder on ${\CP}^1$ supporting both $R$ and $Q$.
-Then, the horizontal foliation $\FFF_A$ of $A$ by round circles $c$ yields a foliation $\FFF_R$ and $\FFF_Q$ on $R$ and $Q$, respectively.
+Lemma 6.2 in \cite{Baba-15gt}] The degree $\deg(R, Q)$ is independent of the choice of the horizontal edge. \end{lemma} \begin{proof} Let $A$ be the round cylinder on ${\CP}^1$ supporting both $R$ and $Q$.
+Then, the horizontal foliation $\FFF_A$ of $A$ by round circles $c$ induces foliations $\FFF_R$ and $\FFF_Q$ on $R$ and $Q$, respectively.
 Then, for each leaf $c$ of $\FFF_A$, the corresponding leaves $\ell_R$ and $\ell_Q$ of $\FFF_R$ and $\FFF_Q$, respectively, are immersed into $c$, and the endpoints of $\ell_R$ and $\ell_Q$ on the corresponding vertical edges of $R$ and $Q$ map to the same point on $c$.
-The degree of $\ell_R$ relative to $\ell_Q$ is integer, and it changes continuously in the leaves $c$ of $\FFF_A$.
-Thus the assertion follows immediately. \end{proof}
+The degree of $\ell_R$ relative to $\ell_Q$ is an integer, and it changes continuously in the leaves $c$ of $\FFF_A$.
+Thus, the assertion follows immediately. \end{proof}